jnozzi/cocoadev.com/SiteContent/General/CompilerTricksAndTips.markdown

 ----

-You can copy /Developer/[[ProjectBuilder]] Extras/File Templates to ~/Developer/[[ProjectBuilder]] Extras/File Templates and then make changes in there; you have to do it to each project template, but hopefully never again :)
+You can copy /Developer/General/ProjectBuilder Extras/File Templates to ~/Developer/General/ProjectBuilder Extras/File Templates and then make changes in there; you have to do it to each project template, but hopefully never again :)

 I'm not entirely sure whether I'm for or against this.
 I tend to like to declare variables at the top of a scope anyhow because it makes things a little more readable; if I'm reading at the middle and see a variable I'm not sure of the definition/type of, it's usually easy to find it.
-And I ''know'' that goto isn't something I'll be using :|
+And I *know* that goto isn't something I'll be using :|

 Still and all, it'd be nice if it didn't have to recompile all the headers for those of you that want to make use of this.
-Is there any way you could make your own sets of precompiled headers? -- [[RobRix]]
+Is there any way you could make your own sets of precompiled headers? -- General/RobRix

 ----